2018 Colombian presidential election: Results

-Candidate with the most votes in the first round by municipality:

 Turnout in the first round was 53.40%.
 Iván Duque won a plurality of votes in the first round, securing 39.36% of the vote.
 Because he failed to attain the 50% required to win an outright victory, Duque, along with the second-place candidate Gustavo Petro who received 25.09%, competed in a second round.
 Petro narrowly surpassed Sergio Fajardo, denying the Colombia Coalition ticket a spot in the runoff.
 Blank ballots made up 1.75% of the votes cast.

 Duque won a decisive victory in the run-off, earning 54.03%.
 Duque secured a majority of the vote in 23 departments and received a plurality in La Guajira, while his strongest showing was in Norte de Santander, where he earned 77%.
 Petro received 41% and won eight departments and Bogotá.
 He performed well in several coastal departments and received nearly 70% of the vote in the Amazonian department of Putumayo.
 Blank votes increased to 4.20%, whilst voter turnout was virtually identical to the first round at 53.11%.
 Duque became one of the youngest individuals elected to the presidency at age 42, whilst Marta Lucía Ramírez was the first woman elected vice president.